 Our aim is to help facilitate your independence.
 In order to track your progress, we will review how you are succeeding as part of the RAD weeks held by curriculum departments.
 This will check how well you've met your targets and what our next steps should be.

 As a learner you are ultimately the one responsible for your learning, but you may also receive specialist in-class support along the way.
 Our Specialist Support Assistants are there to provide this and their work aims to help you develop the skills to achieve the targets you have.
 They may assist you alone or a number of other learners in your class, it just depends on what your needs are.

 It's never too late!
-If you haven't declared a need, but find yourself struggling, you can either self-refer, or have a tutor refer you, to the Support Shop.
-We will then be in contact with you to set up an appointment for an ALS Initial Assessment.
+If you haven't declared a need, but find yourself struggling, you can either self-refer, or have a tutor refer you, to Student Support, we will then contact you to set up an appointment for an ALS Initial Assessment.

 College is a new learning environment with a lot of new and exciting prospects.
 At BCoT we understand that you may feel overwhelmed, either from stresses at school or issues you are having at home.
 We have counsellors onsite, located next to the Learning Resource Centre (LRC), who provide confidential counselling to learners, this is provided free of charge.

 The college has a counselling service that students can be referred to – there is a counsellor in college 5 days a week and this is a free, confidential service.
 Students can refer themselves to the counsellor or ask a member of staff to assist them.